Breaking The World Record For The World's Largest Hand Drawn Maze

 Art is so important for community, and I am humbled to be a part of such an incredible group of friends, family and complete strangers who have stepped up to help make this project what it was, record or not.
 Something that I always say, is that it takes a village.
 I'm proud to be a part of this village.

-09/01: Only about 100 square feet left until the record!
+09/01: Only about 100 square feet left until the record (I've estimated!)
 Doodle requests come to an end this week.
 The paper roll is getting pretty heavy, and I'm having a hard time rolling it up without curling up the edges.
 I'm giving myself 2 more weeks to push forward with the maze to pass the record by as much as possible before wrapping up the attempt.
-There are currently 100 doodles, 200 names and I've burned through about 200 sharpies.
-That's about one sharpie an hour!
+There are currently I'm burning through about one sharpie an hour!
 The Grosse Pointe News will be out for the final day when I draw the FINISH line.
 Stay tuned!

 08/22: Read the latest news article, written by K. Michelle Moran HERE.